pcda17/pcda17.github.io/using_github.md

-Return to GitHub Desktop and you'll a list of updated files.
-Briefly describe your changes in the text box on the lower left, then click 'Commit to master' to save your state.
+Return to GitHub Desktop and you'll see a list of files with updates.
+Describe your changes in the text box on the lower left, then click 'Commit to master' to save your state.

 ![](img/GitHub_gui_08.png)